Thechristinaq/osticket-prereqs/README.md

 Step 4: Configure Extensions
-<br> - In the IIS manager, restart the server, click Sites, Default Web Site, osTicket, double click PHP manager and then click Enable or disable an extention under PHP Extensions
+- In the IIS manager, restart the server, click Sites, Default Web Site, osTicket, double click PHP manager and then click Enable or disable an extention under PHP Extensions
-<br> - Within PHP extentions, scroll down and enable "php_imap.dll, php_intl.dll, and php_opcache.dll and then restart the server in the home page after this changes
+- Within PHP extentions, scroll down and enable "php_imap.dll, php_intl.dll, and php_opcache.dll and then restart the server in the home page after this changes
-<br> - Click on Sites, Default Web Site, osTicket, and click on Browse *:80 (http), you will see the osTicket Installer page If everything has been installed and configured ok so far
+- Click on Sites, Default Web Site, osTicket, and click on Browse *:80 (http), you will see the osTicket Installer page If everything has been installed and configured ok so far

 ![image](https://github.com/thechristinaq/osTicket---Prerequisites-and-Installation/assets/165831241/9e93655d-e9b5-413c-ac8e-d51a39301d8e)